sp80808/recording-studio-tycoon/memory-bank/systemPatterns.md

 **Key Architectural Considerations:**
 *   **State Management:** A robust state management solution is crucial.
 Currently uses custom React hooks and Context API.
 The introduction of `EnhancedGameState` (from `MULTI_PROJECT_AUTOMATION_PLAN.md`) for managing multiple concurrent projects, staff automation states, and animation states will significantly increase complexity, potentially requiring more advanced solutions or careful structuring of existing ones.
+*   **Enhanced Work Progression System:** Stage-specific focus allocation with real-time effectiveness scoring and genre-aware optimization
+*   **Audio System:** Dual audio architecture with code-generated sounds and file-based audio assets
-*   **Component-Based UI:** The UI is built using reusable React components for game elements, menus, and the new multi-project dashboard.
+*   **Component-Based UI:** The UI is built using reusable React components for game elements, menus, and the multi-project dashboard.
 *   **Game Loop & Time Progression:** A central game loop (managed via `useGameLogic` and related hooks) manages time progression, event updates, and AI actions, including the new automated work cycles for staff.
 *   **Data Structures:** Clear and well-defined TypeScript interfaces for game entities (equipment, artists, staff, projects) are essential.
 The `Project` structure is detailed in `PROJECT_MANAGEMENT_WORKFLOW.md` and will be central to the multi-project system.
 *   **Modularity:** Game systems (e.g., recording, mixing, research, finance, multi-project management, staff automation) are designed as modularly as possible using custom hooks and services.